Love Me Forever (Pinkshift album): Composition

-"In a Breath" is a introspective piano ballad centered around Kumar's experiences dealing with trauma, bodily dissasociation, and post-traumatic stress disorder (PTSD) in the aftermath of an abusive relationship.
+"In a Breath" is an introspective piano ballad centered around Kumar's experiences dealing with trauma, bodily dissasociation, and post-traumatic stress disorder (PTSD) in the aftermath of an abusive relationship.
 Kumar wrote the song in 2018 and continued to revisit it for comfort until deciding to present it to the other members of Pinkshift.
 Houngbedji said the band included the song on Love Me Forever as they felt it fit the album's thematic context, despite sounding unlike the rest of its songs.
 "Cinderella" is a slow-paced song that sees Kumar wishing they could erase memories of someone who betrayed them.
 Greer compared its dynamics to Evanescence and New Years Day.
-"Burn the Witch" is a narritive-driven song inspired by Kumar's experience of having their friends turn against them, after a member of their dance team began spreading false rumours about them whilst they were ill.
+"Burn the Witch" is a narrative-driven song inspired by Kumar's experience of having their friends turn against them, after a member of their dance team began spreading false rumours about them whilst they were ill.
 Abby Jones of Consequence viewed its lyrics as analyzing groupthink's "disproportionate maliciousness" towards women.
 The album's title track is rooted in pop-punk, whilst "Let Me Drown" displays hardcore influences.
 The latter song's demo was heavily inspired by the Heart Attack Man song "Puke".
 Aliya Chaudry of Stereogum viewed the album's final track, "Dreamer", as "signifying the journey of coming to terms with challenges and making it through to the other side."
 Pinkshift wrote the song through jamming and sought to make "something that people could dance to", according to Kumar.
 Its lyrics were influenced by the Arctic Monkeys song "A Certain Romance".